publiccodenet/assessment-eligibility/README.md

 sudo apt install leiningen make
 ```

-To make changes, edit the `config.yml` and build and view the site locally using `make view`.
+To make changes, edit the `config.yml` file.

+To build and view the site locally, run `make view`.

 ## Deploying